 BOUNTIES AND KILLING CONTESTS

-In Alberta and Saskatchewan there are several regions where people are paid anywhere between $15 and $500 to bring in a dead wolf or coyote (or evidence thereof).
+In Alberta there are several regions where people are paid anywhere between $15 and $500 to bring in a dead wolf or coyote (or evidence thereof).
 Unofficial bounties continue in British Columbia and Ontario, killing hundreds of canids each year.
 Decades of research shows that bounties are ineffective in the long-term for reducing or preventing livestock losses.
 When wild canids are removed from their territory, others from surrounding areas will move in to fill the empty void they leave.